hellofresh/kangal/CONTRIBUTING.md

 We accept the external contribution after the discussions in [GitHub issues](https://github.com/hellofresh/kangal/issues).

 Kangal is currently maintained by [HelloFresh](https://github.com/hellofresh).
-You can also reach to us by email [engineering-experience@hellofresh.com](mailto:engineering-experience@hellofresh.com)

 ## Contribution options
 ### Create an issue